communitiesuk/submit-social-housing-lettings-and-sales-data/docs/form/section.md

 The label contains the text that users will see for that section in the tasklist page of a case log.

 Sections can contain one or more subsections.
-For more information about subsections follow this link.